Table of Contents

 Carbohydrates are biomolecules that consist of carbon, oxygen and hydrogen atoms.
 The ratio of hydrogen and oxygen in carbohydrate is 2:1, which is similar to water.

-Carbohydrates are macronutrients which determine they are one of the three main ways that a body can obtain energy.
+Carbohydrates are macronutrients.
+They are one of the three main ways that a body can obtain energy.
 Carbohydrates are converted into sugar and this sugar will be used by the cells for its energy.